mpoc/sleep-tracker/README.md

 Secrets have to be set up before running the project.

-Environment variables for `secret/.env` file:
+Environment variables for `.env` file:

 1. `API_KEY` - API key that client will have to provide in order to be able to access the sleep tracker webpage
 1. `SPREADSHEET_ID` - Google Sheets spreadsheet ID, e.g. the ID for a spreadsheet with the link https://docs.google.com/spreadsheets/d/13Nig7emkfeSDraasAERmsc82k2i3y4Csdfcazj0kUPcUY/ would be `13Nig7emkfeSDraasAERmsc82k2i3y4Csdfcazj0kUPcUY`